-In my new book, Your Life is Not Your To-Do List: 10 Hacks for a Joy-Filled Entrepreneurial Journey which is coming out soon, I explain my life hack for how to change your locus of control and take ownership over your actions and mindset.
+In my new book, Your Life is Not Your To-Do List: 10 tools for a Joy-Filled Entrepreneurial Journey which is coming out soon, I explain my tool for how to change your locus of control and take ownership over your actions and mindset.

-This is a sneak peek and example of one of the many life hacks featured in my book that will help you find your right track.
+This is a sneak peek and example of one of the many tools featured in my book that will help you find your right track.

 Stop the Victim Mentality